ppashin/ics/source/index.md

 ICS uses API keys to allow access to the API.
 You can get ICS API key by contacting us at http://bookalimo.com/connect-with-us

-We expects for the API credentials to be included only in the pay request to the server in a header that looks like the following:
+We expect for the API credentials to be included only in the Confirm Booking request to the server in a header that looks like the following:

 `Authorization: Basic base64encodedkeyandsecret`